ZyriabDsgn/buckaroo-sdk/README.md

 ## Installation

-Until a NPM package is made available, you need to download this repo's content and include it in your frontend folders (you can ommit the packages*.json).
+Until a NPM package is made available, you need to download this repo's content and include the files inside the `src` folder in your frontend folders.
 For example, you can put the files in `your_project/src/utils/buckaroo/`.

 You also need a token based authentication (JWT) in order to pass a token to the backend.